threefoldtecharchive/jumpscaleX_archived/docs/Internals/Builders.md

 ## there are 3 directories used

 - /sandbox      : sandbox directory, has the files in production
-- /builddir     : is the directory used for building e.g. compilation of a C program
+- DIR_BUILD     : is the directory used for building e.g. compilation of a C program
     - build dir should only be relevant during build step and as starting point for install step
     - property: self.DIR_BUILD
-- /packagedir   : the location from which we create an flist, files are copied in here from /sandbox (dont copy from /builddir)
+- DIR_SANDBOX  : the location from which we create an flist, files are copied in here from /sandbox (dont copy from /builddir)
-  - property: self.DIR_PACKAGE
+  - property: self.DIR_SANDBOX

-## internal properties used

-- self._sandbox_dir is where the sandboxed files will reside, if not specified then its
-    - self._sandbox_dir = /tmp/builders/$NAME

 ## methods / properties available in each builder class